MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-deployment-guide.md

 #### Windows and Microsoft 365 Apps for enterprise updates

 When Configuration Manager is deployed, and if Software Update policies are configured, the Software Update policies could conflict with Windows Update for Business and Office Update policies.

-Configuration Manager could require custom settings to disable software updates and assist with troubleshooting conflicting legacy, on-premises, configurations to ensure that Autopatch deliver Windows and Office updates.
+Configuration Manager could require custom settings to disable software updates and assist with troubleshooting conflicting legacy, on-premises configurations to ensure that Autopatch delivers Windows and Office updates.
 It's safe to implement this change if you aren't managing third party updates from Configuration Manager.

 To ensure that Software Update Policies don't conflict with Windows Update for Business (WufB) and Office Update policies, create a Software Update Policy in Configuration Manager that has: